 Mesa Arch can be reached via a very short hike from the parking lot.
 The view through Mesa Arch is impressive.
 There was a real queue to take some pictures.
 Luckily it moved quickly and you can always take some pictures while people go away and get back.

 You can continue till Grand View Point where you can continue by foot and walk along the rim.
+We already collected quite some distance during the day, so we didn’t hike till the end point.
+Although the view is magnificient, it doesn’t really change, so we turned back and called it a day.

 Dead Horse Point State Park